What Does Implantation Bleeding Look Like

 What Does Implantation Bleeding Look Like?

 Your dental implants operate in the same way that your natural teeth do.
 The issue is that, like a normal tooth, implantation also can cause bleeding.
-You may be wondering what implantation bleeding looks like if you should be worried.
+You may be wondering if you should be worried.
 To answer that, we first need to explain different bleeding types.
 There are two types of implantation bleeding: natural bleeding that occurs after implant implantation and infection bleeding caused by unhygienic dental care.

 You may have a normal type of bleeding for a day or two after your implant procedure.
 Alternatively, bacteria can breed under an implant in the same manner that germs accumulate beneath natural teeth.
 Germs can irritate the gum tissue, causing it to become vulnerable, damage the tissue, and deteriorate the bone structure under the implant if not detected early enough.